icy/google-group-crawler/README.md

 or you simply delete all files under `$_GROUP/` directory.

+### Update your local archive thanks to RSS feed

+After you have an archive from the first run you only need to add the latest messages as shown in the feed.
+You can do that with `-rss` option and the additional `_RSS_NUM` environment variable:

+    export _RSS_NUM=50            # (optional.
+See Tips & Tricks.)
+    ./crawler.sh -rss > update.sh # using rss feed for updating

+It's useful to follow this way frequently to update your local archive.

-## Private group or Group hosted by an organization
+### Private group or Group hosted by an organization

 To download messages from private group or group hosted by your organization, you need to provide cookies in legacy format.